Caffeine Withdrawal Symptoms and Timeline

 Aches and pains occur during the initial stages of withdrawal.
 If one normally use caffeine for the workouts, they might find that it is harder to lift the same amount of weight, to keep the energy levels up and to keep the endurances level as high under normal conditions.

 It is also common to start to experience symptoms of flu such as stuffy nose, blocked sinuses, chills, hot flashes etc.

 Among the most common effects of caffeine withdrawal is insomnia.
 Some people cannot sleep through the process as their body is going through all these changes as a result of the absence of caffeine in the system.
 This is, ironically, as a result of the disruption of the sleep cycle due to the abuse of caffeine.
 Insomnia is a symptom that will probably be experienced late on in the withdrawal process.

 It’s not a pretty affair.
-Caffeine stimulates the bowels and without it, your trips to the bathroom might start to get really uncomfortable.
+Caffeine stimulates the bowels, and without it, the trips to the bathroom might start to get really uncomfortable.

-You probably didn’t know this but caffeine withdrawal following years of previous research has actually now been classified as an actual mental disorder and this is because caffeine is a drug and it needs to be treated as such.
+One probably didn’t know this but caffeine withdrawal following years of previous research has now been classified as an actual mental disorder, and this is because caffeine is a drug and it needs to be treated as such.
 During the withdrawal process, here are a few helpful tips to keep in mind:

-- Decrease your intake gradually.
+- Decrease intake gradually.
 Don’t go cold turkey at once.

 - Try decaffeinated alternatives.

 How long does caffeine dependence take?

 Caffeine dependence is developed in as short as one or two weeks of continued use.
 The symptoms of caffeine withdrawal are felt anywhere between 12 to 20 hours after quitting and can last for up to one week.